Calibrating Expressions of Certainty: Experiments

 \paragraph{Evaluation Setup} Following \citet{tianJustAskCalibration2023a}, we use two question-answering datasets: (1) SciQ \citep{welblCrowdsourcingMultipleChoice2017} contains crowd-sourced science exam questions, and (2) TruthfulQA \citep{linTruthfulQAMeasuringHow2022} contains questions designed to test language models' tendency to mimic human misconceptions.
 We use all 1,000 questions for SciQ and 817 questions for TruthfulQA from their respective validation set.
 Each dataset is evenly split into calibration and test sets using stratified sampling.

 We focus on evaluating language models' ability to verbalize their confidence in natural language \citep{linTeachingModelsExpress2022}.
 We prompt the models to provide either a probability (e.g., ``0.3'' or ``0.7''), a certainty phrase (e.g., ``Maybe'', ``Likely''), or a distribution directly (e.g., ``Beta(2, 3)'').
+Appendix~\ref{sec:appendix_examples_of_certainty_phrase_usage} includes an example of how LMs express confidence using certainty phrases.

 Similar to \citet{tianJustAskCalibration2023a}, we derive ground truth labels by using gpt-4o-mini to evaluate whether a model's answer is semantically equivalent to the correct answer, thereby avoiding false negatives that arise from exact matching.
-"For the TruthfulQA dataset, we verify whether the predicted answer matches any of the correct answers to further reduce false negative rates."
+For the TruthfulQA dataset, we verify whether the predicted answer matches any of the correct answers to further reduce false negative rates.

 Appendix~\ref{sec:prompt_used_in_llm_exps} provides more details on prompts used.
 Table~\ref{tab:prompt_templates_llm} lists all prompt templates.

 \paragraph{Confidence Distributions}

 We investigate how the choice of certainty phrases and their corresponding distributions $u_1,\cdots,u_K$ impacts calibration performance.
 We prompt gpt-4o to generate $K$ pairs of (certainty phrase, distribution) using the prompt template in last row of Table~\ref{tab:prompt_templates_llm}.
 Figure~\ref{fig:source_of_dcp_dist_prompt_gpt4o_vary_K} shows that calibration performance varies with $K$, but remains consistent across models and datasets.
 Based on this analysis, we choose $K=12$ for subsequent experiments.